sakuli/sakuli-openshift-s2i/README.md

-# Creating a basic S2I builder image
+# Creating a basic S2I builder images

+This repository contains an S2I setup process for any Sakuli based docker container.
+This does not only allow to add S2I support easily for various enterprise container, but also for custom Sakuli docker images used in customer projects.

+Currently available S2I enterprise container:
+* `taconsol/sakuli-s2i`: Default Sakuli container with S2I functionality
+* `taconsol/sakuli-s2i-remote-connection`: Sakuli container providing RDP with S2I functionality

 ## Getting started